Top Artistic Experiences

 Enter the world of an artist and watch masters work their craft.
 Discuss what inspires them and you.
 Watch as weavers transform wool into cozy and warm creations.
 Put in a custom order for handcrafted furniture.
-Watch as a master carver works a cedar stump, revealing an eagle about to take flight.
+Marvel as a master carver works a cedar stump, revealing an eagle about to take flight.
 Follow the artisan studio signs dotting our roads from one end of Boundary Country to the other.
-Since you’re here, you might as well come in and meet local artists as they work at their craft.
+Since you’re here, you might as well come in and meet our local artists as they work at their craft.

 Gallery 2 — Grand Forks

 Step inside the Grand Forks’ Gallery 2, and you’ll step into the centrepiece of the Grand Forks art scene.
 Stroll the first floor of the historic, red-brick courthouse, dating back to 1911.
 Take take a walk through Grand Forks’ history along its light and airy gallery walls.
 Archival photography chronicles Grand Forks’ growth from a sleepy agricultural town to the thriving city it is today.

 Continuous exhibitions of BC artists run in three gallery spaces throughout the year.
 Traditional and contemporary works tell a visual story of the landscapes and waterscapes of Boundary Country.
 Browse the upper gallery, or pop in to the gallery’s gift shop featuring local and regional hand-made crafts and artwork.
 You may just find a memento of your Boundary vacation.

 Christina Lake Living Arts Centre — Christina Lake

 Feel the artist’s passion and pride in every work of art you’ll find at the Christina Lake Living Arts Centre, the hub of Christina Lake’s artistic community.
 Take a break from playing in water and feed your soul.
 Stroll through Arts on 3 Gallery and discover emerging and established artists along the way.
 Artfully and ecologically designed, both inside and out, drink in the eye-catching 3-D floor mural.
 Then stand beneath the Story Pole that chronicles Christina Lake’s story from ancient beginnings to the present.